jnaiman/is542_spring2020/README.md

 ## TODO

+ * Add in a "who this course is for" section -- describe your typical iSchool student
  * Add in photos of RStudio & label panels
  * Link to Data ag install list?
  * Add in pedagogy links and general references